aboli00822/vscode-docs/CONTRIBUTING.md

-# Visual Studio Code Documentation
+gut# Visual Studio Code Documentation

 You've found the GitHub repository that contains the source for the Visual Studio Code documentation at <https://code.visualstudio.com/docs>.